 A child with asthma can experience one or more of the following problems:

-- Coughing that occurs more at night or early in the morning.
+- Coughing that occurs more at night or when it is cold

-- A feeling of tightness or pain in the chest.
+- There may be a feeling of tightness or pain in the chest.

 How can I tell if my child has asthma?

 It can be hard to tell if your child has asthma especially if he or she is younger than 5 years.
 This is because symptoms like cough, chest tightness, wheezing or trouble breathing can occur in illnesses other than asthma.
-You will need to visit the doctor with your child if you notice asthma-like problems.
+You will need to visit the doctor with your child develops difficulties in breathing.